 It categorizes all the cash transactions into Operations, Investing, and Financing.

 Apart from these statements, entities following IFRS also need to provide an overview of their accounting policies.
 Also, a parent firm needs to prepare individual reports for every subsidiary.

 All the rules, regulations, and guidance provided under IFRS are based upon four key accounting assumptions.
 And these assumptions are:

 The first and foremost assumption is that the sole concept will guide all number crunching, evaluation, estimation, and recording that the business or the company will continue its activity.
 In other words, the business continues for the foreseeable future, and there is nothing like business is coming to an end.

-This assumption implies that a business will recognize the impact of transactions as they occur and not when it results in inflow and outflow of cash.
+This assumption implies that a business will recognize the impact of transactions as they occur and not when it results in cash inflow and outflow.
 In other words, a transaction happening or an event is essential rather than the exchange of money, which can occur in advance or later on.

 Stable Measuring Unit

-This assumption implies that all financial transactions and recording will happen in the common standard currency consistently across accounting periods.
+This assumption implies that all financial transactions and recordings will consistently happen in the common standard currency across accounting periods.
 It further directs that a company will record the assets and liabilities at their acquisition value or original cost.

 Units of Constant Purchasing Power